AmmarCodes/blog/src/posts/book-summary-show-your-work.md

 If you want followers, be someone worth following.

-After setting your website (please have one), add a newsletter widget to collect email addresses. you won't get a thousand emails on day one, but after a year you might get a similar number.
+After setting your website (please have one), add a newsletter widget to collect email addresses.
+You won't get a thousand emails on day one, but after a year you might get a similar number.

 And, always be sharing.

 ## Always keep your sharing mode on

-Working on a project? write about your methods or share work in progress, even a screenshot.
+Working on a project?
+Write about your methods or share work in progress, even a screenshot.

 Completed that project?
-Yay! show the final product or write about what you learned.
+Yay!
+Show the final product or write about what you learned.

 You don't want everything you post to be perfect.

 ### Where to share

-1. Your website; if you don't have one just make one and don't use shared blogs (e.g. Medium).
+1. Your website; if you don't have one, just make one and don't use shared blogs (e.g. Medium).
 You want to own your data. _(static site generators are the hype these days)_.

 2. Social networks where you and your target network are active in.

 ### What to share

 When sharing something, be extra sure to give the right credit.
 Link to the author's website, a link to where you found the shared piece.
-Find the right credit or don't share.
+Find the right credit, or don't share.

-Found interesting thing you want to share?
+Found an interesting thing you want to share?
 It's a good practice to give a shoutout to people who've helped you stumble onto good work.

 Once you learned something, turn around and teach it to others.